How Your Gut Affects Your Brain & Your Mood

 Because gut bacteria send signals directly to the brain, they may influence how brains take shape during development, causing those with different gut bacteria to have different brain structures.

 A healthy human gut is home to many hundreds of different species of bacteria, all of which are affected by what we eat, where we live, and whether we take antibiotics .
 So we are discovering that the phrase ‘we are what we eat’ applies to our minds and emotions as well as to our bodies.

-If you have a digestive issue you would like to resolve, or if you suffer from anxiety, depression, or another emotional condition, feel free to book in for a free Comprehensive Assessment at our clinic.
+If you have a health problem you would like to resolve, feel free to book in for a free Comprehensive Assessment at our clinic.
 We can let you know what we think is causing the problem, if we think we can help you, and what treatments would be most effective.
 (Terms and conditions: the Assessment is a completely free service, with no obligations whatsoever.)